sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/README.md

 The embeddings & labels of the full dataset are available in the [embeddings_and_labels](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/tree/main/embeddings_and_labels) directory.
 Several model artifacts developed by training classiers like Logistic Regression, GBM, Random Forest on the entire dataset have been made available in the [models](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/tree/main/models)  directory.

-To access the raw version of the full dataset, please send a request by filling [this form](https://forms.gle/hze6qSPc84kuY3McA).
+To access the raw version of the full dataset from https://huggingface.co/datasets/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset.
+Also, please send a request by filling [this form](https://forms.gle/hze6qSPc84kuY3McA).
 You can also re-create the raw datasets using the [data collection & cleaning scripts](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/tree/main/data_collection_cleaning_EDA_scripts/).

 ![alt text](https://github.com/sohomghosh/FinRAD_Financial_Readability_Assessment_Dataset/blob/main/process_flow.png)